About Mukwonago Area School District

 It sounded like a good idea at the time.

 With a cost analysis and system performance metrics in hand, Kovnesky recommended that Mukwonago Area School District return to a Novell-based network.
-“We re-evaluated our needs and determined moving back to Novell was our best option,” she says.
+“We re-evaluated our needs and determined moving back to Novell (now part of Micro Focus) was our best option,” she says.

-Plus, the IT staff was already experienced with Novell, and their Novell Gold Partner, Skyward IT Services, demonstrated how easily Linux-based systems could be migrated to the latest Novell technology which supports both Linux and Windows platforms.
+Plus, the IT staff was already experienced with Novell, and their Novell Gold Partner, Skyward IT Services, demonstrated how easily Linux-based systems could be migrated to the latest Novell technology, which supports both Linux and Windows platforms.

 The IT department whole-heartedly supported Kovnesky’s recommendation, and the district started the 2013 school year running on a Novell system again.
-The new system included Novell Open Enterprise Server, Novell iPrint, Novell GroupWise® with mobile data synchronization, Novell Filr and Novell ZENworks®.
+The new system included these Novell (now Micro Focus) products: Open Enterprise Server, iPrint, GroupWise with mobile data synchronization, Novell Filr and ZENworks.

-Novell integration with Active Directory supports every system in production and provides the industry standardization that makes it easy for the district to integrate with web-hosted systems such as Google Apps, Curriculum Loft, Destiny, Discovery Education and applications not available in open source.
+Integration with Active Directory supports every system in production and provides the industry standardization that makes it easy for the district to integrate with web-hosted systems such as Google Apps, Curriculum Loft, Destiny, Discovery Education, and applications not available in open source.

 “GroupWise gives us higher levels of security and a feature set that was sorely missed by users,” she says.

 Now, without frequent network outages, Kovnesky can focus on usability—such as adding mobile computing capabilities.
 “We all have higher productivity because the system hasn’t gone down since school started.
 I don’t receive emergency text messages at 5 a.m. anymore,” she says.

 In the near future, the district plans to deploy Mobile Management and the mobile capabilities in Micro Focus iPrint.